Introduction

 Similarly, the

-command in your Terminal/Anaconda Prompt, and copy the path displayed next to the appropriate environment (my_python_env
+conda_env_pathfield should specify the path to theconda/Python environment created in Step 4.
+To get this path, run theconda env listcommand in your Terminal/Anaconda Prompt, and copy the path displayed next to the appropriate environment (my_python_envin our case). -

 The